touch2shop/cassandra-elasticsearch-sync/README.md

             }
         }'

-Due to Elasticsearch's architecture and the fact that it was built with search as a first class citzen, the above query does not suffer from performance degradation.
+Due to Elasticsearch's architecture and the fact that it was built with search as a first class citizen, the above query does not suffer from performance degradation.
 Internally, the `_timestamp` field is stored as a long integer, which is automatically indexed.

 ### Breaking Cycles